skovhus/skovhus.dev/content/cv.md

 ### Head of Engineering | Electricity Maps (2020-2021)

-In the next decade, the transition to a low-carbon electricity system will require every organisation and government to understand and reduce their real electricity footprint. [electricityMap](https://electricitymap.org/) organises the world's electricity data to drive the transition towards a truly decarbonised electricity system.
+In the next decade, the transition to a low-carbon electricity system will require every organisation and government to understand and reduce their real electricity footprint.
+[Electricity Maps](https://electricitymap.org/) organises the world's electricity data to drive the transition towards a truly decarbonised electricity system.

 My mission: